Erdoğan to meet top EU officials on border crisis

 At least two people died earlier in violence and accidents, prompting accusations of Greek police brutality.

-And Greece's unilateral decision to refuse all asylum applications for a month broke international law, the UN has said.
+And Greece's unilateral decision to refuse all asylum applications for one month broke international law, the UN has said.

 Carte blanche?